Mechanism

 The list should show launch order, not just contact count.

-This sample shows the account-level view that matters before calling starts: company fit, vertical context, decision-makers found, direct mobile status, and whether the account clears the 80+ score gate.
+Before calling starts, the account-level view should show company fit, vertical context, decision-makers found, direct mobile status, and whether the account clears the 80+ score gate.

 Atlas Workflow Systems